jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 (3) Before imposing a fishing method restriction or prohibition under subsection (1)﻿(b), the Minister must be satisfied that the method is having an adverse effect on the use and management practices of tangata whenua in the exercise of non-commercial fishing rights.
 (4) A notice given under subsection (1) must be publicly notified.
 (5) A notice given under subsection (1)—
-  (a) may not be in force beyond 2 years after the date of its notification in the Gazette:
+  (a) may be in force for a period of not more than 2 years and, unless sooner revoked, is revoked at the end of that 2-year period:
   (b) subject to paragraph (a), may be expressed to be in force for any particular year or period, or for any particular date or dates, or for any particular month or months of the year, week or weeks of the month, or day or days of the week.
 (6) Nothing in subsection (5)﻿(a) prevents a further notice being given under subsection (1) in respect of any species and area before or on or about the expiry of an existing notice that relates to that species and area.
 (7) Before giving a notice under subsection (1), the Minister must—